siffogh/reason-tree/README.md

 A tree-cli-like NodeJS tool that lists a directory’s content in the shape of a tree.

-This is the source code for [this article](https://medium.freecodecamp.org/how-to-taste-reasonml-by-building-something-useful-7b1189b94637) on freeCodeCamp.
+Source code for [this article](https://medium.freecodecamp.org/how-to-taste-reasonml-by-building-something-useful-7b1189b94637) on freeCodeCamp.

 # 1- Compile Reason to JavaScript
 ## Build